 - maintain its systems to support the continued work of skilled interpreters in dieback assessment and mapping; - evaluate aerial remote sensing methods to supplement on-ground assessments by interpreters; - continue to refine its management priorities considering threatening processes including dieback for integrated landscape scale management of conservation values.
-PPAs, DRA, area management and other plans will help inform this; - continue its roll-out and implementation of the Phytophthora Dieback Management Manual, through the delivery of training, support to staff and monitoring; - conduct a specialised review into the effectiveness of road closures with the FPC to reduce the impact of unauthorised road access further compromising the disease status of protectable areas; and - continue to assess compliance with Hygiene Management Plans and implement improvements, where necessary.
+PPAs, DRA, area management and other plans will help inform this; - continue its roll-out and implementation of the Phytophthora Dieback Management Manual, through the delivery of training, support to staff and monitoring; and - conduct a specialised review into the effectiveness of road closures with the FPC to reduce the impact of unauthorised road access further compromising the disease status of protectable areas.